yuhko-msft/microsoft-graph-docs/api-reference/beta/api/rangeborder-list.md

 doc_type: apiPageType
 ---

-# List RangeBorderCollection
+# List workbookRangeBorderCollection

 Namespace: microsoft.graph

 [!INCLUDE [beta-disclaimer](../../includes/beta-disclaimer.md)]

-Retrieve a list of rangeborder objects.
+Retrieve a list of workbookRangeBorder objects.
 ## Permissions
 One of the following permissions is required to call this API.
 To learn more, including how to choose permissions, see [Permissions](/graph/permissions-reference).